PacktPublishing/Node-Cookbook-3rd-Ed/01-Debugging-Processes/content.md

 ### See also

-* TBD
+* *Creating an Express Web App* in **Chapter 7 Working With Web Frameworks**
+* *Interfacing with standard I/O* in **Chapter 3 Coordinating I/O**

 ## Enabling Debug Logs

-More 13450 modules directly depend on the third party `debug` module (at time of writing).
-Many other modules indirectly use the `debug` module by there use of those 13450.
+More than 13450 modules directly depend on the third party `debug` module (at time of writing).
+Many other modules indirectly use the `debug` module by the use of those 13450.
 Some highly notable libraries, like Express, Koa and Socket.io also use the `debug` module.

-In many code bases there's a wealth of often uptapped tracing and debugging logs that we can use to infer and understand how our application is behaving.
+In many code bases there's a wealth of often untapped tracing and debugging logs that we can use to infer and understand how our application is behaving.